The Ultimate Klipfolio Cheat Sheet

 More examples:

-Uses the Example: Live Sales Data data source
+Uses the Example: Live Sales Data data source.

 In this example, the values in the Country column are appended to the main Wikipedia link.
-Using the Format as option in the Properties panel, the data is set to Hyperlink.
+Using the Format as option in the Properties panel, the data is set to Hyperlink:

 CONCAT("https://en.wikipedia.org/wiki/", @Country)

-The result of this formula displays a link to each country's Wikipedia page.
+This formula displays a link to each country's Wikipedia page.

-Uses Example: Product Data data source
+Uses the Example: Product Data data source.

 CONCAT( "Total for 2018: ", NUMBERFORMAT(SUM(@Units))," Units sold" )

-This formula returns: Total for 2018: 3401 Units sold
+This formula returns: Total for 2018: 3401 Units sold.

 COUNT